tube42/drumon/README.rst

 --------
 To build this app, you will need

-# java, ant, android SDK and all that
+1. java, ant, android SDK and all that
-# sox for converting samples
+2. sox for converting samples
-# imagemagic for converting PNG images
+3. imagemagic for converting PNG images
-# inkscape for rendering SVG files
+4. inkscape for rendering SVG files
-# hiero (from gdx nighly builds) for font generation
+5. hiero (from gdx nighly builds) for font generation
-# my own tool "marm" for content manegement
+6. my own tool "marm" for content manegement

-Furthermore, these tools must be accessible from command line via scripts or aliases.
+7. All these tools must be accessible from command line via scripts or aliases.

 To setup the project and download required lins

-# ant setup
+* ant setup

 To build the assets, you should do

-# make
+* make

 To build the project and run on desktop

-# ant run
+* ant run

 To build for android and upload it to your device

-# ant debug install
+* ant debug install